-Fair competition in California’s commercial markets is considered a legal, and often wonderful, thing.
-Healthy competition can encourage providers of goods and services to improve quality and value, and gives customers greater selection.
-Unfair competition, on the hand, is disallowed.
-And, it’s worth noting, being on the giving or receiving end of such activity can mean the end of your business.
+Fair competition in California’s commercial markets is considered a legal and very positive thing.
+Healthy competition can encourage providers of goods and services to improve quality and value and it provides customers greater selection.
+Unfair competition on the other hand is disallowed and worth noting, since being on the receiving (or giving) end of such activity can mean the end of your business.

 What is unfair competition?
 According to the California Business and Professions Code, unfair competition is when an individual or business commits “any unlawful, unfair or fraudulent business act or practice and unfair, deceptive, untrue or misleading advertising and any act prohibited [by law].”

-Nexio attorneys have handled a number of cases for clients who have been harmed by, or accused of engaging in, unfair competition.
+Nexio Law Firm attorneys have handled a number of cases for clients who have been harmed by, or accused of engaging in, unfair competition.
 Situations where these accusations arise include: